Atanu Ghosh

-Biography
+Atanu Ghosh is an Indian film director, screenwriter, author and teacher who works in the Bengali film industry.
+Ghosh started his career as a scriptwriter and director for documentary films in 1996.
+Then he started directing telefilms with Disha (2003).
+He made his directorial debut in feature films with Angshumaner Chhobi (2009).
+His film Mayurakshi (2017) was awarded the National Film Award for Best Feature Film in Bengali at the 65th National Film Awards.
+Besides Mayurakshi, his other feature films including Shesh Pata, Binisutoy, Abby Sen and Rupkatha Noy have received multiple awards and have been critically acclaimed at multiple film festivals..

+Early life and education

-After completing post-graduation in journalism from the University of Calcutta, Ghosh started his career in 1996 as scriptwriter and director of documentary films.
+Ghosh completed his post-graduation in journalism from the University of Calcutta.
+Following that, he started his career in 1996 as scriptwriter and director of documentary films.
 Thereafter, he branched out to fictional serials and telefilms.
+He wrote a play for National School of Drama, New Delhi entitled "Ruh-ba-Ruh" directed by Kaushik Sen.

-He received the Doordarshan National Award for Best Children's telefilm Aar ek Bampi in 2002.Megh Brishti Rodh fetched him the coveted RAPA Award for Best screenplay.
+He received the Doordarshan National Award for Best Children's telefilm Aar ek Bampi in 2002.Megh Brishti Rodh fetched him the coveted RAPA Award for Best Screenplay.
 He was awarded the prestigious Shyamal Sen Smriti Samman in 2008.